lauracion/lacion/content/post/2018-11-10-about-me-and-current-projects.md

 I try to be involved and help as much as possible in any project that adds transparency and openness to research.
 I am passionate about ways to improve data analysis teaching, too.
 One of the roles I enjoy most is to help and mentor others.
 My passions are potentiated when they can flourish in Latin America.

-If any of this clicks with you, I will be happy to hear from and/or work with you.
+If you are interested in any of this, I will be happy to hear from and/or work with you.
 If in doubt, please reach out.